hashicorp/terraform-website/content/source/docs/enterprise/saml/team-membership.html.md

 ## Site Admins

+The special team name `site-admins` will add a user as a site admin for a private Terraform Enterprise instance.

-Site admins can log in to Terraform Enterprise directly.
+Site admins can also always log in to Terraform Enterprise directly.
 If they are disabled on the identity provider but still enabled in Terraform Enterprise and bypass SSO, they will still be able to log in.